nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 5. Clicking on the link on your e-mail will open up the following page that shows your temp password.
 ![logging-in](../../assets/img/temp_password.png)

 6. During your first login with the temporary password you will be asked to change it.
 This is a **4-step** process, detailed bellow.
-Once your password has changed sucessfully, your connection will be eventually terminated with `Permission denied (keyboard-interactive).`, this is normal until a second factor is set up.
+Once your password has changed sucessfully, your connection will be eventually terminated with `Permission denied (keyboard-interactive).` or `Access denied (keyboard-interactive).`, this is normal until a second factor is set up.

       Resetting the temporary password **4-step** process:
    1. When you first issue the SSH command to login, a password will be asked (**this is the temporary password**)
    2. Immediately after entering the temporary password correctly, the system will report that the temporary password is expired and you will be asked to enter it again (_Current Password:_). **Enter the same temporary password again**
    3. Then, you will be asked for **your NEW password** (_New password:_)
    4. And finally you will be asked to **confirm your NEW password** (_Retype new password:_)
-   5. Upon sucessfull password change, you might be asked for entering a password again (but this will not work just yet), do Ctrl+C on this step or just press 'Enter' until `Permission denied (keyboard-interactive).` is displayed.
+   5. Upon sucessfull password change, your session will be either closed or you might be asked to enter a password again (but this will not work just yet).
+Upon this do Ctrl+C or just press 'Enter' until you get the `...denied (keyboard-interactive).` message.

    Example of the process:
    ```